hariszaf/karpathos-swamp/MAGs/bac/with_16S/MAG_201/Protologue.md

 the genome under the JAAAPH01 genus of the Salinibacteraceae family. with no ANI valuescalculated, due to the low similarity of the input genome to its closest relatives.
+The ANI value between the genome and MAG 181 that were placed with the exact same taxonomy by the GTDB-Tk was 81.20 confirming that they are distinct species.

 KEGG analysis predicted
 propionate production from propanoyl-CoA (EC:2.8.3.1)